Alligator/talkbox/README.md

 ```

 ### commands
-There are some built in REPL commands to manage the bot:
+There are some built in REPL commands to manage talkboxt:

 ```
 .run command          - run command as though it was a message sent to the bot.
 The reply is logged to the console .plugins reload       - reload all plugins
-.plugins stop     - stop watching the plugins directory (new commands won't be loaded) .plugins start    - start watching the plugins directory .guilds           - list the guilds the bot is in .send id message  - send message to the channel or user with id
+.plugins stop         - stop watching the plugins directory (new commands won't be loaded) .plugins start        - start watching the plugins directory .guilds               - list the guilds the bot is in .channels             - list the channels the bot is in .send id message      - send message to the channel or user with id .send_channel message - send message to the channel with the given name
 ```

 ## writing plugins